tarwn/lessthandot-hugo/blogs/content/posts/2010-06-07-ha-and-dr-sqlu-week.md

 ### Defining the disaster and the recovery

 For the SQL Server world, a disaster can mean several things.
 It can include loss of disk, network, physical or virtual servers, software, even a memory module and in some cases, people.
 Loss of any of these can be detrimental to providing data services.
 Anyone in charge of maintaining service levels is included in the group in charge of protecting it.
-Yes, don’t turn the other way looking for the person behind you.
+Yes, don't turn the other way looking for the person behind you.
 We know who you are.

 It is inevitable that a disaster will hit an installation at some point in time.
 When a disaster does bring data services down, being prepared is the only way for you to recover with as little loss as possible.
 Once you are prepared for a disaster, the disaster and recovery plan should be tested to the point that it can be followed through without question.
 These types of drills will uncover bottlenecks in the process of recovery.
 These bottlenecks can cause the same type of data loss as the disaster itself, and in some cases, can make reverting back from the disaster, a disaster.
 The business is also important to your disaster and recovery plans.
 Will it need to alter its operations?
 Will remote abilities and processes need to be put in place?
 Remote call centers?
 Do remote “cloud” solutions need to be considered?
 Each business entity must be aware of the recovery plan and follow the same guidelines as the data team in bringing the remote recovery site online.

-Before we start looking at the native SQL Server features for both HA and DR, let’s define the two and also discuss our options and common practices.
+Before we start looking at the native SQL Server features for both HA and DR, let's define the two and also discuss our options and common practices.

 ## Disaster / Recovery